nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 The calendar class
 ------------------

-As mentioned earlier, a single calendar needs to be represented as its own class.
-Similar to the calendar entity class, the naming is completely irrelevant.
-It essentially needs to extend the ``OCA\DAV\CalDAV\Integration\ExternalCalendar`` class.
+A single calendar needs to be represented as its own class.
+As with the calendar entity class, you can choose any name for your class.
+Extend the ``OCA\DAV\CalDAV\Integration\ExternalCalendar`` class:

-An incomplete skeleton of such a calendar class is presented here that will be filled in the following paragraphs piece by piece:

 .. code-block:: php